 On Rosh Hashanah, work is not permitted and many more traditional adherents spend the day in the synagogue.
 The shofar, a ram’s horn blown like a trumpet, is one of the holiday’s most famous symbols—but Rosh Hoshanah also comes with special readings and prayers for a good new year.

 HONEY, APPLES AND BREAD: A SWEET NEW YEAR

 Of the sweet foods consumed on Rosh Hashanah, none is more popular than honey.
 Jerusalem, biblically referred to as “the land of milk and honey,” is yet another reason to eat honey on this special holiday.
-Most Jews eat apples or bread dipped in honey, or create dishes that incorporates these ingredients.
+Jewish families like to serve apples or bread dipped in honey, or create dishes that incorporate these ingredients.

 What are the High Holidays?
-Sometimes referred to as “High Holidays,” or “High Holy Days,” this is the period of Hashanah and Yom Kippur and usually the phrase includes the 10 days in between.
+Sometimes referred to as “High Holidays,” or “High Holy Days,” this is the period between Rosh Hashanah and Yom Kippur, and usually the phrase includes the 10 days in between.
 One description of this period says, in essence, that G_d opens the books of judgment as the new year begins and finally, on Yom Kippur, the judgment for the year is “sealed.”

 EXTRAS: BRISKET AND HONEY

 Fifteen traditions: Reader’s Digest reported 15 must-observe traditions for Rosh Hashanah this year.